-What Causes Roof Damage During a Storm?
+What Causes Roof Storm Damage?

 There are four main suspects of storm damage to your roof: wind, water, hail, and debris.